TheNexusAvenger/Nexus-Embedded-Editor/technical-details.md

 Studio editor.

 ## Opening Scripts
-Opening scripts is currently very complex since it involves finding the current active script and attempting to resolve the opened file using the script from the `Name` of the tab, and using the script source using the `Value` attribute of the `ValuePattern` of the editor if more than one exists.
-After a file is found, it is up to the editor's implementation to open it.
-For Microsoft Visual Studio Code, opening a file using the `Code.exe` executable will use an existing window if one exists.
+Requests for opening scripts are done from inside Roblox Studio by checking the `StudioService.ActiveScript` when connecting and monitoring when it changes.
+This is sent to the server to resolve the path for.
+If a path can't be resolved (not in the project structure), a new temporary file is created so the file can be editted and changes are replicated back.
+If the executable is started without a project structure, then all fils opened in Roblox Studio will be temporary files.

 ## Replicating Changes Back to Roblox Studio
-Nexus Embedded Editor does not handle replicating scripts back to Roblox Studio since it up to the project manager to do it (like Rojo).
+Nexus Embedded Editor replicates changes back to Roblox Studio for non-project files by polling the source of the file and setting it.
+If it is a project file, replication isn't managed since it is the responsibility of the project manager to replicate.